The Finite State MAC with Cooperative Encoders and Delayed CSI: The Vector Gaussian FSM-MAC with Diagonal Channel Transfer Matrices, Conferencing and Delayed CSI

 \end{lemma} As before, we restrict the detailed derivation to the upper bound on $R_1$, while noting that all other bounds in (\ref{general_region}) can be straightforwardly treated in an analogous manner.
-To this end, we rewrite the bound on $R_1$ as (cf. (\ref{s1s2sdefinition})) { { }} and proceed with upper bounding each of the mutual information terms in the sum.
+To this end, we rewrite the bound on $R_1$ as (cf. (\ref{s1s2sdefinition}))

+and proceed with upper bounding each of the mutual information terms in the sum.
 Consider: